Why Would a Michigan Home Owner Go Solar?

 Secondary Benefits of Solar

-Solar increases the value of your home and makes it more marketable.
+Solar increases the value of your home and makes it more marketable, especially with a Pearl Certification.
 Adding solar panels to your roof shades it and can extend the life of your roof.
 Adding solar to the grid helps stabilize the grid during periods of high usage.
 This can help to prevent power outages.
 Since the electric companies share the production of electricity with homeowners’ solar arrays, their plants don’t have to work so hard, thus they use less fossil fuel to produce energy and that helps the planet!

 Grid Tied with Batteries